symbol/symbol-docs/source/getting-started/setup-workstation.rst

 If you get the error ``The CLI cannot reach the node``, the most common causes are:

 * **Incorrect node URL**: The URL used does not belong to an active node.
 Open the URL provided in a new browser tab and check if you get a response.
-If the test network node is not working, you can **use another node url** from |network-list| or **run your testnet node** by following :doc:`the next guide <../guides/network/running-a-test-net-node>`.
+If the test network node is not working, you can **use another node url** from |network-list| or **run your own testnet node** by following :doc:`the next guide <../guides/network/running-a-test-net-node>`.

 * **Internet connection**: The CLI resolves some values from the node.
 If you decide to use the tool without being connected to the internet, you will have to pass the options ``--network``, ``--generation-hash``, ``--namespace-id``, and ``divisibility``.
 Type ``symbol-cli account generate --help`` to know more about each parameter.